findmypast/testing-react-workshop/enzyme-examples.md

 In the examples below are commonly used Enzyme methods to help get you started.
 The assert library being used is [shouldJS](https://shouldjs.github.io/) and [Chai](http://chaijs.com/).
 This will help make the asserts more readable and focused.

-You will most likely use the `find` method which traverse through the dom using **css selectors** to get elements like jQuery.
+You will most likely use the `find` method which traverse through the DOM using **css selectors** to get elements like jQuery.

-Example below renders a component containing a list and the `find` method is used to get the list items then assert the total items.
+Below renders a component containing a list and the `find` method is used to get the list items to assert the total.

 ```javascript
 const dom = shallow(<ExampleComponent />);